 Equipment Selection and Welding Tips

 To weld titanium, it is recommended that you use a Direct Current Electrode Negative (DCEN) setting.
 One should also use a transformer- or inverter-based welding power source with DC.
-Unless you regularly weld other types of alloys, you won’t need AC.

 We have a few useful tips for you here:

 - Using High-Frequency start is critical because the tungsten should never touch the base metal.

 - A welder with low amperage is more than enough, with a power source ranging from 3 to 200 amps.

 - Having a TIG welding machine with pulsing capabilities helps in reducing heat input.
 It can also improve arc stability and penetration.
 The advantage is given to inverters with higher pulsing frequencies.

 AWD recommends using D10.6 thoriated and lanthanated tungsten electrodes and so do we.
 But a case can be made for 2% ceriated ones as well.
 Preferable tungsten sizes are 1/16-inch or small for <90 amps, 1/8-inch for welding above 200 amps, and 3/32-inch for 90-200 amps.

 Titanium Welding and Finishing Processes